As a foreign student, I fully understood the financial hardship during my student time in Germany.

 In 2010, I took all my saving with me and flew to Germany alone to enroll in a master degree in a university.
 The degree was supposed to last for two years, while my saving was only enough to cover the first year expense.

 In this post, I will show you different ways to earn money in Germany as a student.

-When I saw my bank balance dropping everyday, it was a really scary feeling.
+When I was a student, I saw my bank balance dropping everyday and it was a really scary feeling.
 There were only red transactions, none was green.
 I was so stressed out and afraid that if I still couldn’t find a job, I would have no more money to pay rent at some point in time and would need to live on a street.

 Fortunately that did not happen.
 I did manage to earn some money after one year to support my stay.
 So don’t be desperate!